- What are time series tables?

 NHGIS assigns a consistent label and code to each complete time series, and the labels supply key information about changes in measured concepts.
 For example, to indicate precisely the timing and nature of a discrepancy in educational attainment categories, one time series is labeled 4 or more years of college (until 1980) or bachelor's degree or higher (since 1990).

 Nominally integrated tables link geographic units across time according to their names and codes, disregarding any changes in unit boundaries.
-The identified geographic units match those from each census source, so the spatial definitions and total number of units may vary from one time to another (e.g., a city may annex land, a tract may be split in two, a new county may be created, etc.).
+The identified geographic units match those from each census source, so the spatial definitions and total number of units may vary from one time to another (e.g., a city may annex land, a tract may be split in two, a new county may be created from parts of others, etc.).
 The tables include data for a particular geographic unit only at times when the unit's name or code was in use, resulting in truncated time series for some areas.

 Nominal integration is useful for: